w3c/wai-selecting-eval-tools/index.md

   * *Online checkers* often are websites where you can enter your own website's address to get it checked.
 Sometimes this may also be a web service accessed through an API by authoring or quality assurance tools.

   * *Hosted services* can regularly check your entire website and provide reports on improvements over time.
 They may also offer other solutions for enterprises.
-Usualy these require subscription with the tool vendor.
+Usually these require subscription with the tool vendor.

   * *Server installation* of some evaluation tools provides an integrated way to check your entire website on your internal network.
 They can sometimes check password-restricted or draft content.